programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Then, we can visualize what the top 10 non-English newspapers are in a certain decade.

 ## Why Dash in Python?
-Several alternative tools to create interactive dashboards are well discussed in [this lesson on Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial).[^12] The case for Python is that it is a widely used programming language.
+Several alternative tools to create interactive dashboards are well discussed in [this lesson on Shiny in R](https://programminghistorian.org/en/lessons/shiny-leaflet-newspaper-map-tutorial).
+Options that do not require coding include such proprietary software as Tableau or [ArcGIS](https://www.arcgis.com/index.html).

+The case for Python is that it is a widely used programming language.
 Python is flexible and powerful to process a dataset in its full life cycle (i.e., from data collection, to data analysis, and to data visualization).

 If you are using Python, Dash is a good option, as it is developed by [plotly](https://plotly.com/), the go-to tool for data visualization in various programming languages including Python, R, and JavaScript.
 This makes the workflow of publishing an interactive visualization more efficient.